‘Larger than life’: Illinois GOP icon James ‘Pate’ Philip Jr. has died

 “His leadership will be missed, but his impact in our community and our state will be felt for many years to come,” said Curran, of Downers Grove.
 “Our caucus is mourning this great loss and sending prayers to his family and the many people who loved him.”

+The DuPage County Young Republicans, the Cook County Republican Party and former GOP state Rep. Dennis Reboletti of Elmhurst were among the groups and people expressing condolences on social media Wednesday.

+In a post on X, the Illinois House Republican caucus called Philip “a leader in Illinois state government for decades who was known for his ability to get things done in Springfield.”

-In addition to his wife, Philip’s survivors include: stepsons Randy Ramey, a former state representative, and Kevin Ramey; daughter Cindi Wallace; son Jase Philip; nine grandchildren and one great-grandchild.
+In addition to his wife, Philip’s survivors include: stepsons Randy Ramey, a former state representative and current Wayne Township supervisor, and Kevin Ramey; daughter Cindi Wallace; son Jase Philip; nine grandchildren and one great-grandchild.

 At Philip’s request, no memorial service will be held and burial will be private.